neuroinformatics-unit/derotation/joss-paper/paper.md

 ## Validation and Extensibility
 The package's effectiveness has been validated on both synthetic datasets, where the ground-truth geometry is known, and on real three-photon recordings from head-fixed mice.
 In both cases, the corrected images showed restored cellular morphology and were successfully processed by standard downstream analysis pipelines such as Suite2p [5].

-The sythetic data can be generated using the following classes:
+The synthetic data can be generated using the following classes:
 - **Rotator class**: Applies line-by-line rotation to an image stack, simulating a rotating microscope.
 It can generate challenging synthetic data including misaligned centers of rotation and out-of-plane rotations.
 - **SyntheticData class**: Creates fake cell images, assigns rotation angles, and generates synthetic stacks leveraging the Rotator class.
 It is a complete synthetic dataset generator.